-Here's everything we know about Dark Souls Remastered, from the release date to platform availability and what is different in Dark Souls this time around.
+Here's everything we know about Dark Souls Remastered, from the Nintendo Switch release date to platform availability and what is different in Dark Souls this time around.

 When is the Dark Souls Remastered release date?

-The original Dark Souls is being remastered for the PC, PS4, Xbox One and Nintendo Switch, and was supposed to be available on May 25, 2018.
+The original Dark Souls has been remastered for the PC, PS4, Xbox One and Nintendo Switch, and it's now available to buy on all but one platform following a May 25, 2018 release.

-However, an April 2018 announcement from Bandai Namco changed all that - for the Nintendo Switch, anyway.
-While Dark Souls Remastered is still set for release on PS4, Xbox One and PC on 25 May 2018, the Switch variant has officially been delayed to "this summer" with no specific release date set.
+However, while Dark Souls Remastered is now available for PS4, Xbox One and PC, the Switch variant has officially been delayed to "this summer" with no specific release date set.

-You can pre-order the PS4 and Xbox One variant of Dark Souls Remastered on Amazon for £27.99, while the Switch variant can be pre-ordered from Amazon for slightly more at £31.99.
-You can't currently pre-order it on PC, though we'll update this section if that changes.
+You can buy the PS4 and Xbox One variant of Dark Souls Remastered on Amazon for £27.99, while the Switch variant can be pre-ordered from Amazon for slightly more at £31.99.
+Those on PC can pick the game up for £34.99 from Steam.

-Those in the US can head to Amazon and pre-order the game on PS4, Xbox One and Nintendo Switch for $39.99.
+Those in the US can head to Amazon and buy the game on PS4 and Xbox One for $39.99.

 What improvements will be coming to the game?

 The game is known for being extremely challenging which not only adds to its reputation and mystique, but brings back an older theme of gaming.
 If you want to see the game you have to earn it.
 You can’t turn the difficulty down, and it won’t be handed to you.
 Overcome a challenge on your own, and the reward will be that much sweeter.